 Nearing the top of the pay scale are Civil Engineers, Design Engineers, and Accounting Technicians; while the first receives the highest median pay at approximately $60K per year, the other salaries come in at around $43K and $26K, respectively.

 When it comes to location, the highest average paycheck (about $50K annually) can be spotted in Tennille, Ga.; Atlanta, Ga. ($46K), Thomaston, Ga. ($35K), and Tifton, Ga. (about $26K) are the next top-paying cities.

 Those with one to four years of experience at the company can expect to make $38K per year on average.
 Respondents who have been working for five to nine years make around $57K annually on average.
 Broken down by tenure, the largest share of Georgia Department of Transportation employees (41 percent) have 10-19 years of experience and earn $40K per year on average.

 Certifications and Degrees

-The highest-paying skill to have may be Engineering Design; employees who claim proficiency also report a higher average salary of $60K per year.
-Microsoft Office is regularly seen around here; close to one-half of those surveyed report it as a core competency.
-Microsoft Excel, Microstation, and Microsoft Word were also reported by many survey participants.
+When it comes to skills, Contract Management seems to bolster pay the most; employees who claim proficiency also enjoy a median income of $60K per year.
+Microsoft Office is regularly seen around here; just over two-fifths of those surveyed report it as a core competency.
+Some other standard skills here are Microsoft Excel, Microsoft Word, and Microstation.

 Benefits and Perks

-Just 36 percent receive paid time off.
-Workers can easily stock up on retirement savings by participating in several options such as a 401(k) plan, a defined benefit retirement plan, and a company pension plan.
-The vast majority of employees have health insurance, and benefits for a solid majority of survey participants also include dental insurance.
-Other privileges include flexible hours, a defined benefit retirement plan, and a casual working environment.
+Only one in three employees enjoy paid vacation days and paid sick time — a rather disappointing finding.
+Workers wishing to put aside retirement money are in luck; Georgia Department of Transportation sponsors various plans such as a 401(k) plan, a defined benefit retirement plan, and a company pension plan.
+For most employees, benefits include health insurance, and a solid majority of workers get dental coverage, too.
+Georgia Department of Transportation folks also make good use of flexible hours, a defined benefit retirement plan, and a casual working environment.